Exploring forensic medical imaging

 Because of the way medical technology has moved on, we no longer need to cut living people open to find out what is wrong.
 In the past we used to do an operation to look in the abdomen, where we now simply do a scan.
 We can use the same technology to provide answers about the dead without having to do an autopsy (post mortem).
 In a lot of cases, the cause of death could be determined by doing a scan.
 If it’s inconclusive, an autopsy could then be done if necessary.

 Computed tomography (CT) is one of the best examinations that can be done.
 It can give you a 3D image, unlike an X-ray, which gives you a 2D image.
 Having said that, an X-ray is a lot cheaper and a lot easier to access, so it has its advantages.
-Magnetic resonance imaging (MRI) is also good, particularly in cases of sudden death in babies and small children.
+MRI is also good, particularly in cases of sudden death in babies and small children.
 However, this has an added disadvantage, particularly in forensic cases: if there is any ferrous [iron-containing] metal involved, it will move in the scanner’s large magnet.

 Does forensic radiology have uses in criminal pathology as well?